solidi/writing/01-on-kotlin-a-reply-from-management.md

 ![](images/01-02.png)

-Let's remember Google is actively fixing [the wrongs](http://tools.android.com/tech-docs/jackandjill) that they have caused, and now Java 8 is actually here.
-Java continues to be the default, and Google is standing behind it prominently.
+Let's remember Google is  fixing [the wrongs](http://tools.android.com/tech-docs/jackandjill) that they have caused with Android, and now Java 8 is here.
+Java is the default, and Google is standing behind it prominently.

 Christina ended at the forty-minute mark, and there was no time for Q&A.

 I repeated that same question to the engineer sitting next to me.
-He looked at me, almost ashamed that I was, in fact, his manager.
+He looked at me, ashamed that I was, in fact, his manager.
 He had no answer for me.
 We walked out, management beating avoided.

 > Management should encourage plans from engineers.
 Then select one.
-Be brave and accountable of that plan and a focal point of its execution.
+Be brave and accountable for that plan and a focal point of its execution.

 ---

-My compulsion of this unanswered question and Christina's focus had driven me so much to write and share this experience here.
+My compulsion of asking the unanswered question and Christina's focus had driven me so much to write and share this experience.
 Outside of business dealing and internal communication, I rarely do write.

-I have never seen anything quite like it in the twelve years of developing software and somewhere in the middle managing engineering teams.
+I have never seen anything quite like it in the years of developing software and somewhere in the middle managing engineering teams.
 I can't remember a meeting, one-on-one, stakeholder meeting… and I felt like I did.
 I've experienced a lot of things over the years in business.
 I've employed the usual management tactics of suppressing and letting it "[soak](https://www.amazon.com/gp/aw/d/1484221575)."
 Other times I'd just let it go.

 I'm still learning.

-But this was just an odd feeling as if I wronged every team that I've lead.
+But this was just an odd feeling as if I wronged every team that I've led.
 Did I wrong the team that asked about Kotlin?

 ---

-The question - to default include Kotlin support - is one that needs to continue to be asked.
+The question - to default include Kotlin support - is continued to be asked.
 I believe it is the only question to be answered. *It could be the definitive answer for Kotlin adoption.*

-Remember, Google chose Java because there were more fish in the sea for initial adoption.
+Remember, Google chose Java because there were fish in the sea for initial adoption.
 Just think of all those Java examples that Google would need to update.

-Now that Christina had equipped engineers with fundamentals, and Google had green-lit Kotlin, how does the application of those fundamentals translate to the above to answer the question?
+Now that Christina had equipped engineers with fundamentals, and Google had green-lit Kotlin, how does the application of those fundamentals translate?

 > More adoption?